Kenji Kawaguchi and Yoshua Bengio. Depth with Nonlinearity Creates No Bad Local Minima in ResNets.

 • Minisymposium on Theoretical Foundations of Deep Learning, ICIAM 2019, Spain.

-• "Every Local Minimum Value is the Global Minimum Value of Induced Model in Non-convex Machine Learning" at IAS Workshop on Theory of Deep Learning: Where next?, organized by Sanjeev Arora, Joan Bruna, Rong Ge, Suriya Gunasekar, Jason Lee, Bin Yu, 2019.
+• Institute for Advanced Study (IAS): Workshop on Theory of Deep Learning: Where next?, organized by Professors Sanjeev Arora, Joan Bruna, Rong Ge, Suriya Gunasekar, Jason Lee, Bin Yu, 2019.

 Invited research visits:

-• Invited to be in the participant list for the proposal of a 2021 program at Isaac Newton Institute for Mathematical Sciences at the University of Cambridge: invited by the organization team of Prof. Peter Bartlett, Prof. Arnulf Jentzen, Prof. Anders Hansen, Prof. Gitta Kutyniok, Prof. Stephane Mallat, and Prof. Carola Schönlieb.
+• Isaac Newton Institute for Mathematical Sciences at the University of Cambridge: Invited to be in the participant list for the proposal of a 2021 program by the organization team of Prof. Peter Bartlett, Prof. Arnulf Jentzen, Prof. Anders Hansen, Prof. Gitta Kutyniok, Prof. Stephane Mallat, and Prof. Carola Schönlieb.

 Program Committee Member: